-Jordan B. Peterson has very quickly made a massive name for himself within the world of podcasting.
+Jordan B. Peterson has quickly made a massive name for himself in the podcasting world.
 It’s not surprising to see why.

 As a podcast host, he regularly brings on the most exciting guests.
 He strikes up profound and compelling conversations ranging wildly from episode to episode.